Network Codes for Real-Time Applications: Introduction

 \section{Introduction}

-Broadcasting data to multiple users is widely used in several wireless applications, ranging from satellite communications to WiFi networks.
-Wireless transmissions are subject to packet losses due to channel impairments, such as wireless fading and interference.
+\IEEEPARstart{B}{roadcasting} data to multiple users is widely used in several wireless applications, ranging from satellite communications to WiFi networks.
+Wireless transmissions are subject to packet losses due to channel impairments, such as, wireless fading and interference.
 Previous work has shown that coding can improve transmission efficiency, throughput, and delay over broadcast erasure channels \cite{idnc-netcod07, idnc-netcod08, idnc-netcod09, idnc-icc10, ec-sigcomm98, ec-ccnc06}.
 Intuitively, the diversity of lost packets across different users creates coding opportunities that can improve various performance metrics.

 In this work, we are interested in packet recovery for real-time applications, such as, fast-paced multi-player games and live video streaming.
-Real-time applications have two distinct characteristics: (i) they have strict and urgent deadlines, \ie, a packet is outdated after a short amount of time, and (ii) they can tolerate some loses, \eg, a client can restore the game state by resyncing periodically \cite{microplay}.
-Despite this fault tolerance, these applications can significantly suffer from packet losses that often lead to jittery game animation and low quality video playback.
+Real-time applications have two distinct characteristics: (i) they have strict and urgent deadlines, \ie, a packet is outdated after a short amount of time, and (ii) they can tolerate some losses, \eg, a game client can restore its state in the presence of losses by resyncing periodically \cite{microplay}.
+Although having limited fault tolerance, these applications may suffer significantly from packet losses and lead to poor performance, \eg, jittery game animation and low quality video playback.
 Hence, it is highly desirable to recover packet losses with very low delay and within a very narrow coding window.
-Motivated by the above observations, we focus on coding schemes for loss recovery that allows instantaneous decoding, \ie, zero delay.
+Motivated by the above observations, we focus on coding schemes for loss recovery that allows instantaneous decoding, \ie, with zero delay.
 These coding schemes are also known as Instantly Decodable Network Codes (IDNC).